-Now, just weeks later, U-M and Michigan Medicine researchers have invented an individualized vent-splitter that may allow multiple patients to receive customized pressures while sharing a single ventilator.
-U-M has filed for patent protection on the technology, and a local start-up, MakeMedical LLC, has licensed the technology and developed it into the VentMI device.
+And within weeks, U-M and Michigan Medicine researchers had invented an individualized vent-splitter that could allow multiple patients to receive customized pressures while sharing a single ventilator.
+U-M filed for patent protection on the technology, and a local start-up, MakeMedical LLC, licensed the technology and developed it into the VentMI device.

-The VentMI device has been tested in animals and received emergency use authorization from the U.S. Food and Drug Administration.
+The VentMI device received emergency use authorization from the U.S. Food and Drug Administration in April, 2020.
 MakeMedical, which U-M inventors have equity in, will provide the device at cost to other institutions without any profit for U-M or the company.

 “It has taken relentless positive action by a large number of individuals all motivated by the common good to make this happen,” says Glenn Green, M.D., a pediatric otolaryngologist at Michigan Medicine C.S.
 Mott Children’s Hospital and co-developer of the technology.